 Many nonprofits are exempt from tax on certain purchases.
 Rulings vary state by state for nonprofits selling merchandise and event registrations.
-Beginning Jue 1, you will have the ability to certify that you are eligible to take a nonprofit sellers exemption.
+You have the ability to certify that you are eligible to take a nonprofit sellers exemption.
 Read more on claiming your exemption here.

 Why do I have to provide proof of exemption?

 We need to validate your exemption status and keep it on file to ensure tax compliance.

 When you report taxes, will you report my TaxID and other details to the state?